sayofthelor/flixel-screenshot-plugin/README.md

 ## Flixel plugin for nice screenshot management.

-## All screenshots are saved to the `./screenshots/` folder by default, but the path can be customizable.
+## All screenshots are saved to the `./screenshots/` folder by default, but the path can be customized.

 ### Some original code from [flixel-addons](http://lib.haxe.org/p/flixel-addons).